naimish3199/Classification-of-Crowd-Based-Software-Requirements-via-Unsupervised-Learning/README.md

 * **Clustering Techniques**

-  The clustering methods used in this study include
+  The clustering methods used in this study include:
     * **K-means**
     * **Hierarchical Agglomerative Clustering (HAC)**